HammadRashid1997/JPEG-Compression-Decompression/README.md

 ```

 ### Challenges
-1. The first challenge was to see how to read the image
+1. The first challenge was to read the image
 2. The second challenge was to select the appropriate method for compression.
 We chose Huffman Coding
 3. The third challenge was the psnr value
 4. The forth challenge was the decompression method.
 Although it was the reverse of compression, yet still it was a big challenge